cgruver/cgruver/_posts/2023-03-06-Back-To-Where-It-All-Started.md

    labcli --destroy -b
    ```

    This script shuts down and then deletes the Bootstrap VM.
-Then it removes the bootstrap entries from the HA Proxy configuration.
+Then it removes the bootstrap entries from the DNS and network configuration.

 1. Monitor the installation process: